 Caring for aging parents becomes more difficult as they age since their needs increase proportionately.
 It is difficult to determine what is needed exactly, how often, or who can provide it best if one waits until a crisis occurs.

-Include the whole family in the process when working out on the parental responsibility age.
+Include the whole family in the process when working out the parental responsibility age.
 A team effort is given to providing respite care on certain days or during particular months, contributing to a general fund to support professional in-home care providers or having someone come clean the house as needed.
 Taking on everything on your own will wear you out.

 Stay active and engaged with your parents

 Living independently can be great for seniors, but it should not mean retreating from their daily routine as they were engaged and active in the past.
 It may not be possible for your parent to attend social, religious, recreational, or other events they once enjoyed on their own.
-You may have to hire a companion or ask others in related organizations for help to actually take care of your parents in the old age.
+You may have to hire a companion or ask others in related organizations for help to actually take care of your parents in old age.

 Become familiar with Medicare and aid